Chinwendu20/otel_KubeArmor_receiver/example/tutorial.md

 #### Requirements:

-Below are requirements needed for this tutorial.
-I would be explaining how to install them in subsequent sections.

-- Kubearmor log client:
-   The Log client collects the messages, alerts, and system logs from KubeArmor and stores them in the given log files (or prints them in the console).
-The above explanation was gotten from the [kubearmor log client's readme](https://github.com/kubearmor/kubearmor-log-client/)

-- Opentelemetry collector:
+We would be creating an opentelemetry collector to test out the receiver.
 The OpenTelemetry Collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
 Read more about it in the [docs](https://opentelemetry.io/docs/collector/).
 There are different versions:

 1. [Collector-core collector](https://github.com/open-telemetry/opentelemetry-collector)
    The components that are a part of this collector are fixed that i.e. components are not contributed to this collector.
 It is maintained by the opentelemetry community
 2. [Collector contrib collector](https://github.com/open-telemetry/opentelemetry-collector-contrib)
     This consists of a growing number of components contributed by the community, observability vendors and any one in general with a need to create custom components for a specific use,
-4. Custom collector
+3. Custom collector
    This is created by users for specific use case.
 Only needed components are included, unneeded ones are not included.
 Custom collectors can easily be created using the [opentelemetry collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
 This is what we would be using for our tutorial.

 #### Steps: